RHIT-CSSE/csse220/Docs/course_policies.md

   reserves the right to change final grades when the average in a major category (homework, exams, project) differs significantly from the overall average.
-* Attendance is required, as detailed below.
+* Attendance is required, if you miss more than 3 classes over the course of the term you must contact us.
 * Please note that CSSE 230 has as a prerequisite a grade of C or better in CSSE 220